Enigma Variations (novel): Abingdon Square

 Paul meets a much younger writer, but is too hesitant to have sex with her.
 It is revealed he is married to Claire.

 Reception

 The Guardian wrote "The absence of a conventional sense of story or structure reflects the musical form that Aciman is invoking, making this a clever experiment but also a frustrating one."

 The New York Times wrote "if you think Aciman has explored this territory before — true, but he’s up to something bolder this time.
 This book reads as if he’s taken his three previous novels, combined and distilled them down to their essence."

 Television adaptation

 In January 2025, it was reported that a limited series adaptation of the novel was in development at Netflix.
 Variety announced that Jeremy Allen White would play Paul and executive produce the series; Amanda Kate Shuman is set to write and serve as showrunner, with Oliver Hermanus directing.

+In March 2026, it was announced that the series was greenlighted by Netflix, with Aaron Taylor-Johnson set to replace White.
+In June 2026, Alicia Vikander was cast as Claire, one of Paul's love interests.
+In July 2026, Riley Keough, Devon Terrell, Carl Clemons-Hopkins and Nicholas Podany joined the cast as Maud, Manfred, Noah and Harlan respectively.
+In August 2026, Sarah Pidgeon, Peter Hermann, Juliana Canfield, Francesca Cavallin joined the series as Chloe, Isaac, Allie and Luciana respectively.